-- 4.7.
-On the principal freight waterways, where the navigation authorities' activities often relate mainly to seagoing traffic, IWA will press these authorities to market and facilitate opportunities for inland waterway carriage of freight, including publicising links to other inland waterways, where these are available. - 4.8.
-IWA supports the continuing enhancement of waterway capacity and freight facilities to accommodate current and predicted developments in river-sea shipping practice. - 4.9.
-Principal freight waterways, especially tidal waterways and those with tidal links, should be available 24 hours per day. - 4.10.
-IWA supports the development and maintenance of inland terminals for freight, including containers, and will press navigation authorities and planners actively to support and facilitate such developments.
+- 4.10.
+On the principal freight waterways, where the navigation authorities' activities often relate mainly to seagoing traffic, IWA will press these authorities actively to market and facilitate opportunities for inland waterway carriage of freight, including publicising links to other inland waterways, where these are available. - 4.11.
+IWA supports the continuing enhancement of waterway capacity and freight facilities to accommodate current and predicted developments in river-sea shipping practice. - 4.12.
+Principal freight waterways, especially tidal waterways and those with tidal links, should be available 24 hours per day. - 4.13.
+IWA supports the development and maintenance of inland terminals for freight, including containers, and will press Government, Government agencies, navigation authorities and planners actively to support and facilitate such developments.

-Specific policies for Commercial Waterways designated under the 1968 Act
+Specific policies for commercial waterways designated under the Transport Act 1968

-- 4.11.
-IWA will press for and support the Canal and River Trust, in partnership with others, in removing 'pinch-points' to achieve improvements in waterway capacity, where this will assist transfer of freight to water.
-In particular a programme of increasing bridge headroom should be a target where opportunities arise to accommodate vessels carrying containers. - 4.12.
-IWA supports the development and maintenance of inland terminals for freight, including containerised traffic. - 4.13.
-IWA believes that the duties under the1968 Act to make commercial waterways principally available for the carriage of freight and to accommodate freight vessels of specified dimensions should be retained where there are existing significant freight operations which are economically, socially and environmentally sustainable or where there are reasonable prospects for such operations in the future. - 4.14.
-IWA accepts that circumstances change over time and that changes in waterway classification may thus be appropriate from time to time. - 4.15.
-IWA believes that a structured working group including water freight stakeholders should be set up to review the existing classification of commercial waterways, to advise CRT on this issue and to advise the Secretary of State on the issues and options when proposals are received to reclassify a commercial waterway. - 4.16.
-However, where the downgrading of a waterway from a 'commercial waterway' to a 'cruising waterway' under s.105 of the 1968 Act is proposed, IWA believes the following steps are necessary in most cases and may object to the proposed Order unless: - a full appraisal has been undertaken of current traffic and future traffic prospects, in the light of any Government financial incentives for freight to move from road to water to secure climate change or other environmental benefits; - options for improving efficiency of the waterway operation and reducing costs, for example by modernisation of locks and centralised or automatic operation, have been fully considered and documented;
+- 4.14.
+IWA will press for and support the Canal and River Trust and other owners and operators of commercial waterways designated under the 1968 Act, in partnership with others, in removing 'pinch-points' to achieve improvements in waterway capacity, where this will assist transfer of freight to water.
+In particular a programme of enlarging locks, deepening channels and increasing bridge headroom should be a target where opportunities arise to accommodate vessels carrying containers. - 4.15.
+IWA supports the development and maintenance of inland terminals for freight, including containerised traffic. - 4.16.
+IWA believes that the duties under the 1968 Act to make commercial waterways principally available for the carriage of freight and to accommodate freight vessels of specified dimensions should be retained and extended where there are existing freight operations which are economically, socially and environmentally sustainable or where there are prospects for such operations in the future.

+10 Currently the calculation of the reduction in road mileage used in determination of amount of MSRS grant available for freight transferred to water does not take account of most motorway mileage.